 David Hsu is a professor of Computer Science at the National University of Singapore.
 He received B.Sc. in computer science & mathematics from the University of British Columbia in Canada and Ph.D. in computer science from Stanford University.
 Before joining National University of Singapore, he worked at Compaq Computer Corp.'s Cambridge Research Laboratory and the University of North Carolina at Chapel Hill.
 His research interests include geometric computation, motion planning algorithms, and their applications in computational biology and robotics.
 His research in computational biology covers protein structure, protein motion, and modeling of biological pathways.

-Dr Wynne Hsu is a professor at the Department of Computer Science, School of Computing, National University of Singapore (NUS).
+Dr Wynne Hsu is a Provost's Chair Professor at the Department of Computer Science, School of Computing, National University of Singapore (NUS).
 Her research interests include: knowledge discovery in databases with emphasis on data mining algorithms in relational databases, XML databases, image databases, and spatio-temporal databases.
 Dr Hsu is a member of the ACM.
 She received her BSc in Computer Science at National University of Singapore and her M.Sc. and Ph.D in Electrical Engineering from Purdue University, West Lafayette, U.S.A., in 1989 and 1994, respectively.